 No action has been taken in any jurisdiction to permit a public offering of the Notes or permit the possession or distribution of the Information Memorandum or any other offer material where a specific action is required for said purpose.
 The Information Memorandum must not be distributed, directly or indirectly, in any jurisdiction in which such distribution represents a public offering of securities.
 The Information Memorandum is not a public offering for the sale of securities nor a request for a public offering to purchase securities, and no offering of securities shall be made in any jurisdiction in which such offering or sale would be considered in breach of the applicable legislation.
-In particular, the Information Memorandum does not represent a prospectus approved and registered with the Spanish National Securities Market Commission (Comisión Nacional del Mercado de Valores) (the "CNMV") and the subscription of the Notes issued under the Programme does not represent a public offering pursuant to the provisions set out in Article 35 of the Securities Markets and Investment Services Act, which removes the obligation to approve, register and publish a prospectus at the CNMV.
+In particular, the Information Memorandum does not represent a prospectus approved and registered with the Spanish National Securities Market Commission (Comisión Nacional del Mercado de Valores) (the "CNMV") and the subscription of the Notes issued under the Programme does not represented a public offering pursuant to the provisions set out in articles 35, 42 and 68 of the Securities Markets and Investment Services Act.